19377293/Real-Time-Embedded-Systems/README.md

 **Evaluation of Components (Hardware)**

-Codes of the sensor comparison of filters or performance (BIN, TAR and RAW CODE).
+Codes of the sensor comparison of filters or performance (BIN, TAR and RAW code).